manhoosbilli1/Quantum_Computing_Learning/Task1/Notes_MultiQubit.readme.md

 - An arbitrary state cannot be perfectly cloned but it could be cloned to some extent with inaccuracy
 - Basis states can be cloned for example using a CNOT gate but only states or states that are in some sort of superposition impposible to clone perfectly.

+- Quantum Circuits is a bit weak.. review again. especially after inner products.

+### Entanglement
+- Is a phenomena where a qubit has lost it's individual identity and has come into superposition
+- with some other qubit or qubits such that it cannot be sepereted or filtered to get initial state
+- Entanglement tells us that non orthogonal states can not be discriminated

+### Teleportation

+### Super dense coding

+### CHSH Game

 #### Phase Gate and bloch sphere